-- A climate is created in which interactive learning can occur and candidate input is valued. - An interdisciplinary team of 40-45 candidates and three faculty members forms a community of learners to explore curricular themes. - Essential topics are examined including assessment, equity education and cultural competencies, integration of literacy, sustainability, math, arts across the curriculum, and child and adolescent development. - Candidates spend time each week working and observing in a K-12 classroom in Year 1 and complete two quarters of student teaching in Year 2. - Weekly seminars in which one faculty member and 15 candidates analyze readings and review experiences in K-12 classrooms. - Candidate self-assessment and reflection are an integral part of the program. - Candidates regularly use web-based and other computer technologies to support their learning and develop their skills in meeting the needs of K-12 students.
+- A climate is created in which interactive learning can occur and candidate input is valued. - An interdisciplinary team of 40 to 45 candidates and three faculty members forms a community of learners to explore curricular themes. - Essential topics are examined including assessment, equity education and cultural competencies, integration of literacy, sustainability, math, arts across the curriculum, and child and adolescent development. - Candidates spend time each week working and observing in a K-12 classroom in year 1 and complete two quarters of student teaching in year 2. - During weekly seminars, one faculty member and 15 candidates analyze readings and review experiences in K-12 classrooms. - Candidate self-assessment and reflection are an integral part of the - Candidates regularly use web-based and other computer technologies to support their learning and develop their skills in meeting the needs of K-12 students.